 The Importance of your Power Distribution Network Design

-The goal of your PCB’s PDN is to provide clean power and reference voltage to the active devices.
-An inadequate PDN can contribute to signal integrity issues.
+The goal of your PCB’s is to provide clean power and reference voltage to the active devices.
+An inadequate can contribute to signal integrity issues.
 Also, electromagnetic compliancy (EMC) problems can be due to excessive noise on the PDN as it connects to external cables and radiates emissions.

 It is typical for high speed designs to contain multiple power supplies, and the PDN must be designed to handle all of the different current requirements.
 The goal is to design a stable PDN for all the required power supplies with as low of an effective impedance as possible.
 This should be planned for before component placement even begins so that you know ahead of time how it should all be laid out.

-The Problems that Designers Face
+The Problems Designers Face

 The problem that designers face is that the planes or traces used for delivering power and ground are rarely that simple to work with.
 In addition to the power needs, a designer needs to make sure that the planes are adequate for signal return paths.
-Thru-hole devices, vias, and even slots for mechanical purposes can also punch holes in what would have been a good PDN design.
+Thru-hole devices, vias, and even slots for mechanical purposes can also punch holes in what would have been a good design.

-This PCB’s PDN is displayed in a PDN analyzer
+This PCB’s is displayed in a

 How a PDN Analyzer Can Help

-A PDN analyzer will allow you to define your power nets as sources, loads and grounds.
+A PDN Analyzer will allow you to define your power nets as sources, loads and grounds.
 It will also allow you to define your source and load devices.
 Once set up you will get a visual display of the following problems:

 - Excessive copper.